DirectOutput/DirectOutput/Documentation/61_FX_BuiltIn.md

 \subsubsection DirectOutput_FX_RGBAMatrixFX_RGBAMatrixBitmapEffect_Width Width

-The width of the target area for the effect (0-100).
+The width in percent of the target area for the effect (0-100).